dotnet/machinelearning/README.md

 ML.NET runs on Windows, Linux, and macOS - any platform where 64 bit [.NET Core](https://github.com/dotnet/core) or later is available.

 The current release is 0.6.
-Check out the [release notes](docs/release-notes/0.6/release-0.6.md).
+Check out the [release notes](docs/release-notes/0.6/release-0.6.md) to see what's new.

 First, ensure you have installed [.NET Core 2.0](https://www.microsoft.com/net/learn/get-started) or later.
 ML.NET also works on the .NET Framework.
 Note that ML.NET currently must run in a 64-bit process.